gopythor/divident_yahoo/README.md

 <br>
 1. GET - finance/dividen/{companyName}
 - Receives a company name as input and returns the company's meta information and dividend information
-- 잘Returns 400 status code and error message when wrong company name is input
+- Returns 400 status code and error message when wrong company name is input

 <br>